The only person who needs to know who I am is me

 I haunt the systems that haunt me.
 I sing to them and make them dances.
 I find them hiding in my instrument and make them known.
 I practice being human.
 I listen to the experiences of people.
 I stay with them.
-I stay with the discomfort and joy of owning my story, and I move with and through it.
-I hold space for humanity.
+I stay with the discomfort and joy of owning my story.

 Sweat, sensuality, and exhaust.
 I lean into the heat of this intelligence.
 I embrace my anger, my prejudices, my flaws, my beauty, my resilience, my passion.
-Imperfection is style while I continue confronting my humanity.
-My power lies in this sweat, sensuality and exhaust...in my growing comfort with, passion for and commitment to humanity.
+Imperfection is style.
+Power lies in this sweat, sensuality and exhaust...in my growing comfort with, passion for and commitment to humanity.

 My body is my own.
 My mind is quiet.
 My heart is full.
 My belly is a pillow.
 I am reminded of the sensation of coming back to the body, that may not provide objective, concrete answers, but reminds me of the subjectivity, continuity, and fluid nature of the human experience.
-That when placing a hand over my heart and a hand over my belly, I am reminded that answers lie in the effort of continuation, of breath, of stillness, of survival, of staying in the unknown until shifting into something else.
+Of staying in the unknown until shifting into something else.

 Slow down.
 Be still.
 It’s totally cool if you don’t want to dance.

 Photo Credit by Jonathan Hsu